ryenus/rop/README.md

 Certain command line applications, for example, [Git](http://git-scm.com/) provides a bunch of sub-commands to do many different things, such as `git add`, `git commit` and `git log`.

-By default, Rop only allows one sub-command to be called on the command line, which is the case with Git.
+By default, optj only allows one sub-command to be called on the command line, which is the case with Git.

 This is done by calling the 1-arg version of `OptionParser#parse()`, i.e.: